 Chains, Forge, Ashes (Seeds of America) by Laurie Halse Anderson

-Live the Civil War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
+Live the Revolutionary War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
 Enslaved, escaped, or enlisted, these two are determined survivors.
 The writing is amazing and the stories, captivating.
 I love and highly recommend these books; they’ll transport you back into history.
+Boxed Set Here.

 Set in medieval Scotland, this is an action-packed adventure of a strong female protagonist with close family bonds, medieval and mythical elements, and an exciting plot.
 When Drest’s war-band family is kidnapped by knights she sets off in pursuit, taking a wounded soldier hostage with her.
 Throughout their travels, the two develop a complicated friendship and Drest learns uncomfortable truths about her family.
 I love when a girl rescues boys from death!
 What an excellent story — I highly recommend it.